Seaman's Notes

 Content of this section is divided into different sections covering the different courses.
 Click the headings to view the specific curriculums.
 Links that lead offsite are colored blue, links leading to other parts of the site are colored red.
-These are ultimately just my nautical science study notes compiled in one place.
+These are just my nautical science study notes compiled in one place.
 I am learning....

 If you find any of this page difficult to read due to the design, please use the inspect element to disable parts of the css.
 And lastly if there are any inconsistencies or corrections are necessary (it is hard for me to proofread everything myself) then please reach out to me at greatbigsea446@gmail.com and I will make amendments as required.
 As well, if you are more qualified than I am or have taken any of these examinations recently, please reach out to me with any additions or exam questions so that I can improve my information database!